 As a Wholetime Firefighter, you will work full-time at one of our Fire Stations throughout Northern Ireland.
-It is an exciting and rewarding career, but it is very challenging.
+It is a challenging, varied and highly rewarding career.

 You will deal with a full range of incidents including fires, floods, road traffic collisions, chemical spills and specialist rescues.
 You will also be involved in community education and fire prevention activities.

-You will complete an initial 16 week training programme before being posted to a Station for operational duty.
-You will continue training on Station, and complete specialist courses at our Learning & Development Centre.
+You will complete an initial training programme which currently lasts up to 18 weeks before being posted to a Station for operational duty.
+(Please note this is subject to ongoing review) You will continue training on Station, and complete specialist courses at our Learning & Development Centre.

-You will continue to develop and maintain the skills required for the job by attending training sessions.
+You will continue to develop and maintain the skills that you have acquired through regular training and competency opportunities.
 You will also complete a development programme to demonstrate your competence in the role.